 Over the past few months, when studying eToll project successes and failures around the world, we find a high correlation with society’s acceptance or rejection of these schemes being based on confidence and trust obtained through excellent public engagement on matters pertaining to reasonability of tariffs, alternative transport options, alternative routes, efficiency and good communication.
 Without these elements in place to bring society on board, tolling has (and will continue to) fail around the world, even in more disciplined first world environments.
 Every one of these elements was missing in the plan to toll the GFIP and even if the legal case rules in SANRAL’s favour, the current eTolling plan for Gauteng will be extremely difficult, if not impossible to implement.
 The truth be told, SANRAL is still unable implement eTolls – some 19 months after the first planned launch date of April 2011, despite their statement in the Constitutional Court in September 2012 that they will launch within two weeks of the interdict being set aside.
 There is a saying: “Laws are only as good as they are implementable and governable.”
 In this matter, both implementation and governance will be hurdles too high to jump.
 We sincerely trust the authorities will be able to acknowledge this sooner rather than later, whatever the legal outcome.

 Win or lose in court, I’d like to acknowledge the dedication and tireless work of Marc Corcoran and Adrian d’Oliviera (Jnr Counsel) in getting us to where we are today.
 Pieter Conradie, Rebecca Thompson, Paul Pauwen, Alistair Franklin, Alfred Cockrel, Kelvin Buchannan and the skilful input of Adv Mike Maritz in the review hearings were all naturally very important and integral to the journey.
-It would be remiss of me not to also thank the members of SAVRALA, who provided the necessary and significant funding to get the case started, along with the RMI, QASA, SANCU, SATSA and AA, all of whom added immense weight to this cause, in conjunction with over 2300 individuals, families, small businesses and a few larger organisations who contributed to the funding of OUTA’s legal costs – a matter which is still not complete.
+It would be remiss of me not to also thank the supporters of SAVRALA, who provided the necessary and significant funding to get the case started, along with the RMI, QASA, SANCU, SATSA and AA, all of whom added immense weight to this cause, in conjunction with over 2300 individuals, families, small businesses and a few larger organisations who contributed to the funding of OUTA’s legal costs – a matter which is still not complete.
 We plead that business and the public continue to contribute to our legal costs at www.outa.co.za.

 We will know the outcome in a few weeks and intend deal therewith and resultant decisions / actions by the respondents, at that time.
 What is however known, is that this challenge was sincere and meaningfully undertaken to protect our rights as citizens of South Africa.